ccberg/LA/README.md

 ### Project

-- `./books/` contains a collection of Jupyter notebooks which form a large part of the experiments done in this master thesis.
+- `./report/` contains a collection of Jupyter notebooks containing the experiments described in the master thesis report.
 - `./src/` contains a toolbox for powering the experiments in the Jupyter notebooks.
-- `./report/` contains a copy of the Master thesis report.
+- `./thesis-report/` contains a copy of the Master thesis report.

 ### Caching
-`./.cache/` contains all results from long-running functions in the report.
-As the cache might grow large (order of `GiB`s) it is not included in this repo.
-A copy of the original cache can be requested from the author.
+`./report/**/.cache/` contains pre-processed data from experiments that take a long time to run.
+As the cache might grow large (order of `GiB`s) it is not included in this repository.
+A copy of the original caches can be requested from the author.

-*The cache's subdirectory structure follows that of `./books/`.
-Leaf directories in the cache correspond to individual notebooks.*